 In 1972, King County Library began using Xerox computer-produced catalogs.
 This was replaced in 1977-1978 by a microfiche catalog system.
 The library catalog was computerized and made available online in 1991.

-During the first two decades of its existence, King County Rural Library District utilized the vast majority of its non-salary resources to acquire new books and build its collection.
-With no funds allocated to branch acquisition or maintenance, those duties fell to the individual communities where each branch was located.
+During the first two decades of its existence, the King County Rural Library District utilized the vast majority of its non-salary resources to acquire new books and build its collection.
+With no funds allocated to building acquisition or maintenance, those duties fell to the individual communities where each library was located.
 Bake sales, book sales, dances, direct solicitation, and various other methods were used to raise funds.

-As the county grew, and with it, assessed property evaluation, the King County Rural Library District was able to assume some of the expense of maintaining the branches.
-By the late 1960s, the district was in the process of acquiring the buildings in which branches in unincorporated communities were situated.
+As the county grew, and with it, assessed property evaluation, the King County Rural Library District was able to assume some of the expense of maintaining the library buildings.
+By the late 1960s, the district was in the process of acquiring the buildings that libraries in unincorporated communities occupied.

 The 1960s -- A Chance to Build